DanielRPhillips/LearningFromData/LectureNotes/_build/html/_sources/content/MCMC_sampling_I/lecture_07.md

 * Problems: we are constantly looking for the right step size, which is big enough to explore the space, but small enough to not get rejected too often.
     * High dimensions is a big space!
 It is hard to stay in a region of high probability while also exploring enough (in a reasonable time).

-:::{admonition}Note on donuts in high dimensions
+:::{admonition} Note on donuts in high dimensions
 ```{image} /_images/bayes_talk.028.png
 :alt: point estimate
 :class: bg-primary